-Creator: University of California, San Diego
+Provider: University of California, San Diego

 Commitment: 30 weeks, 3-6 hours/week

-With a total 6 courses, it covers the main aspects of big data, from the basic introduction, modeling, management systems, integration, and processing, to machine learning and graph analytics.
+With a total of 6 courses, it covers the main aspects of big data, from the basic introduction, modeling, management systems, integration, and processing, to machine learning and graph analytics.

-Creator: Duke University
+Provider: Duke University